 Short Trip to the Ruins

 Return to trail #347 by the spur trail and then back to the gate via #347.
 Be sure to pass through the gate to reach the junction of trails #347 and #345.
 There is a junction of these trails just before you reach the gate, but this end of trail #345 takes you to Granite Basin Lake rather than back to the trailhead where you left your car.
 So pass through the gate and at the junction of trails #347 and #345 go left.
 Hike 1.25 miles over a hilly area with Granite Mountain to the west (left if you hike the loop clockwise).
-There are two unmarked trails coming in from the east as you hike which I think are part of a side trail the follows the top of the hill, but I didn't explore them and so don't know for sure.
+Two unmarked trails are coming in from the east as you hike, which I think are part of a side trail that follows the top of the hill, but I didn't explore them and so don't know for sure.
 The junction of trails #345 and #308 that you need to return to the trailhead is well marked at N34 39.278 W112 31.948.
 Turn right here and follow a wide, smooth trail 1.0 mile back to the trailhead.
 When I did this in late September, the fields were yellow with wildflowers.
 Gorgeous!